Hans K. Ziegler: Personal life and education

 Ziegler was born on March 1, 1911, in Munich, Germany.
 He attended the Technische Hochschule (Technical University of Munich), where he studied electrical engineering and earned his doctorate (Ph.D.) in 1936.
 After receiving his degrees, Ziegler remained in academia as an Wissenschaftlicher Assistent (scientific assistant), roughly equivalent to an assistant professor of electrical engineering.
 During this period, he also conducted research in German industry, developing expertise in ceramic insulators for high-voltage power transmission lines.

 Ziegler was married to Friederike Ziegler, and the couple had three children: two daughters, Christine and Friederike, and a son, Hans Jr. Ziegler’s wife Friederike predeceased him in 1996.
 In his later years, Ziegler lived in Colts Neck Township, New Jersey, not far from the Fort Monmouth research facilities where he had spent much of his career.
 He died in Colts Neck on December 11, 1999, at the age of 88.
 He was survived by his three children.

 World War II

-German Career
+German career

 In the late 1930s, Ziegler transitioned from academia to industry and took on a research role that became closely tied to Germany’s wartime efforts.
 He worked for the Rosenthal company in Selb, Bavaria, which produced high-tension porcelain components, and during World War II he was put in charge of the firm’s research and development department.
 In this capacity, Ziegler’s work shifted toward military electronics for the Wehrmacht and Luftwaffe.
 His projects included developing electronic fuzes for bombs, shells, and mines, as well as other communications and electronic systems needed by the German military.

-Ziegler was a member of the Nazi Party and in fact was one of the few Paperclip-era scientists to have received the Golden Party Badge, a high honor bestowed on early or notable members of the Nazi Party.
-This background made him a controversial figure, but it did not preclude his postwar recruitment by the United States.
-By the end of the war, Ziegler had become a skilled scientific manager in Germany’s military research programs.